fetchai/cosmpy/docs/api/aerial/coins.md

 **Arguments**:

 - `denom`: Denom to be checked
-- `raise_ex`: If True raises exception in case when amount does not conform to cosmos-sdk requirement.

-**Raises**:

-- `ValueError`: If `raise_ex` is True and amount does not conform to cosmos-sdk requirement.

 **Returns**:

-True if the amount conforms to cosmos-sdk requirement for Coin amount (when it is greater than zero), False otherwise.
+True if the denom conforms to cosmos-sdk requirement

 <a id="cosmpy.aerial.coins.is_coins_sorted"></a>